-Now that the great city of Granada had been subjugated, vanquished, and put under the yoke of Castile, the King, the Queen and the Court left the Alhambra in the first days of June [1492] and went to celebrate Easter of the holy Spirit in Cordoba… victorious and blessed… Thus they granted a glorious end to their holy and laudable conquests.
-They could see what many earlier kings and princes had wanted to see: a Kingdom of so many cities… situated in such strong and beautiful lands conquered in ten years!
-Was it not the undoubtable sign that God wanted to give it in their hands!
+After the great city of Granada had been subjugated, vanquished, and put under the yoke of Castile, the King, the Queen, and the Court left the Alhambra in the first days of June [1492] and went to celebrate Easter of the Holy Spirit in Cordoba… victorious and blessed… Thus they marked a glorious end to their holy and laudable conquests.
+They could see what many earlier kings and princes had wanted to see: a kingdom of so many cities… situated in such strong and beautiful lands conquered in just ten years!
+Was this not an indubitable sign that God wanted to deliver [the kingdom of Granada] into their hands?!

-In his own account of the religious effervescence after the takeover of Granada, Abravanel recurs to another biblical allusion: “Esau held a grudge against Jacob because of the blessing his father had given him.
-He said to himself: ‘The days of mourning for my father are near; then I will kill my brother Jacob.’
-(Genesis 27:41) The Esau-Jacob enmity serves Abravanel to describe the religious reasoning of the triumphant king leading to the decision of expulsion.
-It transforms his victory over Muslim Granada into an extreme case of religious delusion linked to the antique rivalry between Christianity and Judaism.
-Micha’s question “With what shall I come before the Lord ?” introduces the choice of the catholic King: to sacrifice his Jewish servants in thanksgiving for his victory over the Muslim Kingdom of Granada.
-In a very tortuous manner, Abravanel’s account acknowledges that Christian Iberian expansion has a destabilizing effect on Iberian Jewry.
-In the 1472 letter to his Italian associate, Abravanel witnessed the same destabilizing effect on the Arzilian Jews sold as slaves, but the collateral damage of Portuguese expansion was rapidly corrected by the political and economic power of Jewish elite.
-Yet with the conquest of Granada, the stabilizing role of the elite proved unsuccessful.
+In his own account of religious effervescence in the aftermath of Granada’s conquest, Abravanel resorts to another biblical allusion: “Esau held a grudge against Jacob because of the blessing his father had given him.
+He said to himself: ‘The days of mourning for my father are near; then I will kill my brother Jacob’ (Genesis 27:41).”
+The ancient enmity between Esau and Jacob is used to describe the religious reasoning of the triumphant king, ultimately leading to his decision to expel the Jews.
+It transforms his victory over Muslim Granada into an extreme case of religious delusion linked to the ancient rivalry between Christianity and Judaism.
+Micha’s question “With what shall I come before the Lord ?” introduces the Catholic King’s choice to sacrifice his Jewish servants as a thanksgiving offering for his victory over the Muslim Kingdom of Granada.
+In tortuous prose, Abravanel’s account acknowledges the destabilizing effect Christian Iberian expansionism ultimately had on the fate of Iberian Jewry.
+In the 1472 letter to his Italian associate, Abravanel witnessed the same destabilizing effect that conquest had had on the Arzilian Jews, resulting in their sale as slaves.
+At that time, however, the collateral damage incurred by Portuguese expansionism was rapidly corrected by the political and economic power of a Jewish elite.
+With the conquest of Granada, however, the stabilizing role of the elite proves unsuccessful:

 When I was there in the court of the king, I wearied myself by crying out until my throat was dry.
-I spoke to the king twice even thrice, with my very mouth I begged him: “Save O king!
+I spoke to the king twice even thrice, with my very mouth I begged him: “Save O King!
 Why should you do this to your servants?
 Ask for many gifts and bribes of gold and silver, everything that belongs to every man of the House of Israel he shall give on behalf of his land.”
 I called upon my friends, they who had audiences with the king, to ask on my people’s behalf.
-And the nobles took counsel to speak to the king with all their might, to annul the decrees of anger and wrath, his plot that he had plotted against the Jews to annihilate them.
+And the nobles took counsel to speak to the King with all their might, to annul the decrees of anger and wrath, his plot that he had plotted against the Jews to annihilate them.
 [But] like the deaf cobra he stopped his ears and would not be swayed by anything.
-And the queen stood at his right to lead him astray.
+And the Queen stood at his right to lead him astray.
 With her persuasive words, she caused him to carry out his action from beginning to end.